singh-jaydeep/dissertation-work/README.md

 # dissertation-work
-A collection of the author's research works on naked singularities.
-Included are copes of the thesis, a set of summary slides, and auxiliary files.
+A collection of the my dissertation work on naked singularities in mathematical general relativity.
+Included is a copy of my thesis, the slides from my final public oral, and some sample TikZ images.
+There are also some mathematica notebooks for doing computations with the Einstein-scalar field system.